Management Accounting Definition

 Advantages and Objectives of Management Accounting

-There are many objectives of but the prime objective is to assist the management team of an organization in improving the quality of their decisions.
-Purpose of management accounting is to help the managerial team with financial information so that they can execute business operations and activities more efficiently.
+There are many objectives but the prime objective is to assist the management team of an organization in improving the quality of their decisions.
+The purpose of management accounting is to help the managerial team with financial information so that they can execute business operations and activities more efficiently.
 Following is the list of all benefits of management accounting –

 - Decision Making